muccc/iridium-toolkit/README.md

 Converts IRA frames to a kml file to be viewed in google earth.

-Run as `grep ^IRA output.bits |perl mkkml tracks > output.kml` to display satellite tracks
+Run as `grep ^IRA output.parsed |perl mkkml tracks > output.kml` to display satellite tracks

-Run as `grep ^IRA output.bits |perl mkkml heatmap > output.kml` to create a heatmap of sat positions and downlink positions
+Run as `grep ^IRA output.parsed |perl mkkml heatmap > output.kml` to create a heatmap of sat positions and downlink positions